WA state’s paid family leave program running short on cash

 Since the start of the program, the Employment Security Department has processed more than 365,000 individual applications and has paid out more than 2.2 million weekly claims.

 When premiums started in 2019, 0.4% of workers’ wages funded the program, with 63% paid by employees and 37% paid by employers.
 But that rate increased on Jan.
 1 to 0.6% of workers’ wages, and employees’ share increased to 73%, with the remainder paid by employers.
-That’s because of a provision in the law that dictates how much of the rate will be allocated to employees is based on the ratio of family leave claims increasing compared to medical leave claims.
+That’s because a provision in the law that dictates how much of the rate will be allocated to employees is based on the ratio of family leave claims increasing compared to medical leave claims.

-As of this week, more than 37% of total applications have been for bonding with a new child, over 50% were for someone dealing with a serious health condition, and nearly 12% have been for caring for a family member with a serious health condition.
+As of this week, more than 37% of total applications have been for bonding with a new child, more than 50% were for someone dealing with a serious health condition, and nearly 12% have been for caring for a family member with a serious health condition.

 Officials with the ESD told lawmakers at a Senate Ways & Means Committee hearing last week that since the cash influx from the tax rate increase won’t be available until the end of the first quarter, there are concerns about the fund’s solvency and a deficit was likely soon.

-Under the law, an additional solvency surcharge of at least .1% could be ultimately be added to the current rate if the account balance falls below a certain range.
+Under the law, an additional solvency surcharge of at least .1% could ultimately be added to the current rate if the account balance falls below a certain range.

 “Because of the popularity of the program and the amount of benefits paid we’ve seen the fund balance continue to go down,” said Carole Holland, the chief financial officer for the agency.
 “And so it does seem that it’s likely that we will have a cash deficit situation in March or April of 2022.”